- Table of Contents

-Its broad server network — 160 locations in 94 countries — is another plus, giving you a huge range of international Netflix libraries to check out.
+Its broad server network — reaching 105 countries — is another plus, giving you a huge range of international Netflix libraries to check out.
 Download speeds are also worth mentioning.
 ExpressVPN may not be the fastest Netflix VPN of all, but it’s consistently fast enough for good streaming.

 A VPN for Smart TVs